 On day two we set off north from Cape Town, heading up the rugged West Coast to Lambert's Bay.

 Our drive takes us into the Namaqualand area, famous for its spectacular wildflower blooms in spring (August to September).
-Along the way we stop to sample some of the fine locally produced wines the Western Cape is known for, passing Clanwilliam in the scenic Cederberg region.
+Along the way, we visit the !Khwa ttu San Culture and Education Centre where we learn a bit about San culture.
+Reaching Clanwilliam in the Cederberg region we head for the coast again, proceeding to Lambert’s Bay.
+We stop at a local wine farm en route, giving you the opportunity to sample some of the fine locally produced wines the Western Cape.

 Today we drive up into the arid and sparsely-populated Northern Cape, before crossing into Namibia in the afternoon.

 Our first stop in the desert country of Namibia is along the banks of the Gariep River, formerly called the Orange River.
-The rest of the afternoon is free for you to enjoy being in nature - swimming in the river, simply unwinding or paddling along the river in a canoe.
+The rest of the afternoon is free for you to enjoy being in nature - swimming in the river and simply unwinding.
 The longest river in South Africa, the Gariep forms the border between South Africa and Namibia and is a popular canoeing destination.

 We overnight in en-suite rooms at a lodge with a bar, restaurant, pool and internet access.